LiveEngage-Examples/LiveEngageExamples/WebAppSDK/README.md

 This widget uses the CollapsibleLists JS library.

-You can view a live example here:[TR - Tiered Responses Widget](https://tiered-responses-widget.herokuapp.com/index.html)
+You can view a live example here:[Tiered Responses Widget](https://tiered-responses-widget.herokuapp.com/index.html)

 ### Contribution
 Thank you Josh Espinosa for creating this widget example.